Castle of Castellamonte

 Today the salons of the Red Tower, passed to the accounts Ricardi di Netro, the ancient balcony garden, the irregular and suggestive profile of the architectures welcome a new season of life and hospitality: concerts, feasts e exhibitions, including the annual International Exhibition of Ceramics, arrived in the 2015 at the 54ª edition.

 The history of the Castellamonte Castle

-The first news are documented by the 1066, but the structure had already existed in previous decades: they were the descendants of Arduino, Marquis of Ivrea and then King of Italy, the Counts of Castellamonte that transformed it into one of the most complex fortified structures in the Canavese area.
+The first news are documented by the 1066, but the structure must have already existed in previous decades: they were the descendants of Arduino, Marquis of Ivrea and then King of Italy, the Counts of Castellamonte that transformed it into one of the most complex fortified structures in the Canavese area.

 from rock, the boundary wall descended towards the plain girding the entire hill, until it reached the road that connected Cuorgnè and Ivrea.
 Along the wall of the castle, where they were opened seven doors still visible today, and the road that ran there developed the country, which took its name from its castle.

 During the fifteenth and fifteenth centuries the Counts of Castellamonte divided into various lines and branches, which to differentiate themselves assumed the "agnomies", as Cagnis, Cognengo, Aimone, Della Porta, Merlo ... and they managed the great fiefdom through the institute of the feudal consortium.